Do you need insurance to register a car?

 What you need to have in place before driving your car varies slightly from state to state.
 You will be responsible for knowing what your state requires and ensuring that you’ve done everything needed to be on the road legally.
 Here are examples of what you are likely to need before getting behind the wheel:

-- A valid driver’s license or learner’s permit: In all locations in the U.S., you need a valid license or permit to drive on all public roads.
+- A valid driver’s license or learner’s permit: In all states in the U.S., you need a valid license or permit to drive on all public roads.
 This does not apply to roads on private property, however, or private driveways.

 - Proof of insurance: Car insurance is required in all states except New Hampshire.
 If you do not have insurance in New Hampshire, however, you are still liable for costs involved in an at-fault accident.
 Virginia also allows drivers to pay an uninsured motorist fee annually and drive legally without insurance.